22 marzo 2018 à 12:29

 Las críticas ganadoras del concurso "Salut les Jeunes !"

-Con motivo de los Rendez-Vous With French Cinema de Nueva York, UniFrance y la Film Society of Lincoln Center han organizado un concurso de críticas de cine para estudiantes, a partir de las películas proyectadas durante el fetival.
+Con motivo de los Rendez-Vous With French Cinema de Nueva York, UniFrance y la Film at Lincoln Center han organizado un concurso de críticas de cine para estudiantes, a partir de las películas proyectadas durante el fetival.
 La ganadora ha sido Amy Chabassier por una crítica escrita sobre el largometraje Ava, obteniendo como recompensa un viaje de ida y vuelta a París.
 El segundo premio es la subscripción a la cadena TV5 Monde durante un año.
 Además, las dos críticas se publicarán en varios medios americanos, como el blog filmcomment.com.

 Ava by Amy Chabassier